 I look forward to our collaboration in this exciting education process, knowing that we are sharing in the development of a safe and accessible primary care work force.
 If you have any comments or questions, please don't hesitate to contact me.

 Rich Fidler, PhD, MBA, CRNA, ANP, CHSE, FAAN

 - Promote a safe and positive experience conducive to learning.

 - Be available, to the student, as a resource and support person.

 - Facilitate a structured & realistic perception of the professional role of a primary care provider.
 If the preceptor is a Nurse Practitioner or Nurse Midwife, we expect that they will facilitate a structured and realistic perception of the Advance Nursing role.
-Must have process protocols in place.
+Must have process protocols (standardized procedures for NPs) in place.
 Please ask your student about them.

 - Assist the student in increasing their clinical competence and experience.

 - Provide for an open and honest communication between preceptor, student, faculty and program.

 - Act as a prudent and professional Nurse Practitioner student at all times in the clinical setting as a collaborative member of the healthcare team.